The Wexner Center is closed November 23.

 In Wild Zero, aliens want to destroy Earth with an army of zombies and only one thing can stop them: the Japanese band Guitar Wolf.
 Wild Zero‘s mix of punk, gore, and gender-bending romance is best experienced with an enthusiastic audience and best heard loud, so don’t miss this rare theatrical presentation of a usually unavailable cult classic!
 In Japanese with English subtitles.
 (98 mins., SD digital file)

-Sat July 20 | 7 PM
+A Woman is a Woman (Jean-Luc Godard, 1961, France) Sat July 20 | 7 PM

 Godard’s warm, playful A Woman Is a Woman is both a tribute to and a parody of classic musicals.
 It features some of the most iconic superstars of the French New Wave, including Anna Karina, who plays an exotic dancer at the center of a complicated love triangle.
 With a score by Michel Legrand (best known for his work on series opener The Umbrellas of Cherbourg), the film earned the jury prize from the Berlin Film Festival for its “originality, youth, audacity, and impertinence.”
 In French with English subtitles.
 (84 mins., 35mm)

-Thu July 25 | 7 PM
+Destiny (Youssef Chahine, 1997, Egypt) Thu July 25 | 7 PM 35mm print!

 This spectacular epic from a titan of Egyptian cinema chronicles the life of the influential medieval philosopher Ibn Rushd (known in the West as Averroes), an advocate for religious tolerance.
 Set in Córdoba in the 12th century where a secular and multicultural society flourished under Muslim rule, Destiny shows Averroes fighting for free speech, literacy, and rationalism, making him a target for powerful clerics.
 His followers use lively, sensuous singing and dancing as a rebuttal to the joyless austerity of the zealots.
 In Arabic with English subtitles.
 (135 mins., 35mm)

-Thu Aug 1 | 7 PM
+The Ship of Monsters (Rogelio A. González, 1960, Mexico) Thu Aug 1 | 7 PM

 Singing cowboys!
 Wacky rubber-suited monsters!
 Robots!
 Blood-sucking space beauties!
 The rarely screened Mexican B-movie The Ship of Monsters has it all.
 After the last man on Venus dies, two voluptuous Venusian women, Beta and Gamma, set out on an intergalactic mission to collect men from around the cosmos.
 After assembling an assortment of bizarre, monstrous space men, the women’s ship crashes in Chihuahua, Mexico, leading one of the women to follow romance while the other sets her sights on conquering Earth.
 In Spanish with English subtitles.
 (81 mins., DCP)

-Thu Aug 8 | 7 PM
+City of Lost Souls (Rosa von Praunheim, 1983, Germany) Thu Aug 8 | 7 PM

 This 1983 underground trans punk musical is a rarely seen pillar of no-budget queer cinema, made by one of Germany’s most transgressive filmmakers.
 City of Lost Souls captures the gender-defying American exiles who sought refuge in the 1980s Berlin club scene, featuring star turns from trans punk legend Jayne County and groundbreaking icon Angie Stardust.
 A major influence on Hedwig and the Angry Inch, City of Lost Souls is like a great cabaret hangout with the people kindred spirit John Waters would call “filth elders.”
 In English, German, and Spanish with English subtitles.
 (94 mins., digital video)

-Fri Aug 9 | 7 PM
+Latcho Drom (Tony Gatlif, 1993, France) Fri Aug 9 | 7 PM

 Shot in widescreen CinemaScope, this stunning mix of documentary and travelogue is nearly impossible to see except for poor-quality bootlegs.
 Latcho Drom (safe journey) follows the thousand-year migration of the nomadic Romani people.
 Capturing a trek from Northern India to Spain—and featuring members of the local Romani communities at each stop—the film reflects both continuity and diversity from region to region.
 It highlights music and dance, and, with very few subtitles, a sense of unrepressed joy in the face of struggles.
 In Romani, Arabic, French, Hungarian, Slovak, Spanish, and Turkish with English subtitles.
 (103 mins., DCP)

-Introduced by Iyana Hill, exhibitions and education intern at Urban Arts Space
+Neptune Frost (Saul Williams and Anisia Uzeyman, 2021, Rwanda) Thu Aug 15 | 7 PM Introduced by Iyana Hill, exhibitions and education intern at Urban Arts Space

 Set between poles of past and present, dreams and waking life, male and female, the Afrofuturist musical Neptune Frost is an invigorating and empowering experience—and a call to reclaim technology for political change.
 Throughout central Africa, mining of the tech-critical mineral coltan is largely unregulated.
 In the hilltops of Burundi, a group of escaped miners form a computer hacker collective and attempt to overthrow the regime that’s exploiting the region’s citizens and natural resources.
 But it takes the cosmic union of an intersex runaway and a coltan miner to ignite the revolution.
 In Kinyarwanda, Kirundi, Swahili, French, and English with English subtitles.
 (105 mins., DCP)

 Copromotional support for Summer Musicals!
-World Tour is provided by Getaway Brewing, Seventh Son Brewing, and Antiques on High
+World Tour is provided by Getaway Brewing, Seventh Son Brewing, and Antiques on High.

-Film/Video Programs are made possible by the National Endowment for the Arts and Ohio Humanities
+Film/Video Programs are made possible by the National Endowment for the Arts and Ohio Humanities.

 Additional support is provided by the Rohauer Collection Foundation.